What is a Job Change?

 - Click Add Bridge

-- Select your Job Changes Bridge from the list
+- Select your Job Changes bridge from the list

 - Adjust email digest frequency if needed (daily, weekly, or custom)